Basal (phylogenetics)

 In phylogenetics, basal is the direction of the base (or root) of a rooted phylogenetic tree or cladogram.
 The term may be more strictly applied only to nodes adjacent to the root, or more loosely applied to nodes regarded as being close to the root.
-Note that extant taxa that lie on branches connecting directly to the root are not more closely related to the root than any other extant taxa.
+Extant taxa that lie on branches connecting directly to the root are not more closely related to the root than any other extant taxa.

 While there must always be two or more equally "basal" clades sprouting from the root of every cladogram, those clades may differ widely in taxonomic rank, (Note: Meaning the lowest taxonomic ranks of the respective clades; the highest ranks should be the same (assuming they are ranked).) species diversity, or both.
 (Note: See the Amborella example, in which one basal clade is a single extant species (that is also the sole living representative of an order, Amborellales).
 Meanwhile, the other (unranked) sister basal clade has about 250,000 species.)
 If C is a basal clade within D that has the lowest rank of all basal clades within D, (Note: For example, C might be a genus and the other basal clade(s) might have the higher ranks of subfamily or family.)
 C may be described as the basal taxon of that rank within D. (Note: In the great apes example, Gorilla is the basal genus of subfamily Homininae, while Pongo is the basal genus of family Hominidae.
 The two basal clades of the latter both have the highest rank of subfamily, i.e. Homininae and Ponginae.)
 The concept of a 'key innovation' implies some degree of correlation between evolutionary innovation and diversification.
 (Note: Greater diversification of a clade may also be associated with colonization of a new land mass, especially if larger or less competitive than the ancestral land mass; see the coral snake, marsupial and noctilionoid bat examples.)
 However, such a correlation does not make a given case predicable, so ancestral characters should not be imputed to the members of a less species-rich basal clade without additional evidence.
 (Note: For example, the giant panda represents the most basal extant species, genus and subfamily within Ursidae, but its specializations for a bamboo diet are not ancestral ursid characters.)